Jarosław Ziętara

-Jarosław Ziętara (born 16 September 1968) was a Polish journalist who disappeared on September 1, 1992, and was most probably kidnapped and murdered.
+Jarosław Ziętara (born 16 September 1968 in Bydgoszcz, Poland) was a Polish journalist who disappeared on September 1, 1992, and was most likely kidnapped and murdered.
+This is the only such case in the history of Poland after the end of the Polish communist system in 1989.

 Biography

-Jarosław Ziętara was a journalist of Gazeta Poznańska (he worked previously in Wprost and Gazeta Wyborcza), where he dealt with the investigative journalism examining economic scandals.
+Jarosław Ziętara was a graduate of Political Science and Journalism Institute of Adam Mickiewicz University in Poznań.
+He was a journalist of Gazeta Poznańska (he worked previously in Wprost and Gazeta Wyborcza), where he dealt among others with the investigative journalism, examining economic scandals.
+On 1 September 1992 he disappeared without a trace on his way to work.
+At the Municipal Cemetery in Bydgoszcz, there is a symbolic tombstone of the journalist.